 We hope you now clearly know about how to become a chartered accountant in India after 12th or graduation.
 As mentioned quite a few times, CA is not an easy exam but that doesn’t mean that it can’t be cleared in 1st attempt.
 If you are determined, disciplined, focused toward your goals, and consistent, then you can clear the exams soon and become CA.

 Q1.
 Pursuing CA courses is best after 12th or after graduation?

 Ans: Candidates can pursue CA courses after 12th and after graduation.
 It depends upon their preferences when they want to start their courses.
-The first level of CA is CA foundation.
-CA takes around 4.5 years to complete.

-Q3.
+Q4.
 What is the fee structure of CA courses?

-Q4.
+Q5.
 To pursue CA after graduation which degree is required by the candidates?